Consumer Medicine Information

 headache, facial pain

-irritated eyes, blurred vision, eye pain, sensitivity to light, runny, itchy, red or swollen eyes
+irritated eyes, blurred vision, eye pain, sensitivity to light, runny, itchy, red

 changes in taste sensation